• Bonuses

 • DAI

 DAI is a decentralized stablecoin backed by crypto collateral instead of fiat.
-It’s a bit more complex under the hood but offers full transparency and less centralization—something many crypto-native users appreciate.
+It’s a bit more complex under the hood, but it offers full transparency and less centralization – something many crypto-native users appreciate.

 • TrueUSD (TUSD)